EnKF-C user guide: EnKF

 In this form the filter represents a derivative-less ensemble formulation of the EKF.
 In practice the difference between the EnKF formulation (\ref{der-less-enkf}) and the EKF formulation (\ref{der-less-ekf}) is that the latter is more sensitive to small-scale variability and therefore more prone to instability, similar to the difference in behaviour of the Newton and secant methods.

-The forecast stage of the EnKF involves only propagation of each ensemble member:
+The forecast stage of the EnKF involves just propagating each ensemble member:

-This is a remarkably simple equation compared to the KF forecast equations (\ref{kf-for}), even though the model error still needs to be handled in some way.
-One option is to include stochastic model error into the model operator in (\ref{enkf-for}).
-(This would make it different to the model operator in the KF.)
+This is a remarkably simple equation compared to the KF forecast equations (\ref{kf-for}), even though the model error still needs to be accounted for in some way.
+Because propagation of each ensemble member is independent from the other members, the forecast stage in the EnKF is naturally parallelisable.

+One way to handle model error in the EnKF is to include stochastic model error into the model operator in (\ref{enkf-for}).
+(This would make it different to the model operator in the KF, which is deterministic.)
 Another option is to use the multiplicative inflation.
-The third option is to mimic the treatment of model error in the KF, although this brings back problems with scalability in regard to the state size.
+The third option is to mimic the treatment of model error in the KF, although this would require the ``rank reduction'' \citep[eq.
+28]{ver97a} to prevent increasing the ensemble size.

 At the analysis stage one has to update the ensemble mean and ensemble anomalies to match (\ref{kf-an}).
 This involves handling ensemble as a whole, which is different to the forecast stage, when each ensemble member is propagated individually.